AcademySoftwareFoundation/EncodingGuidelines/EncodeAv1.md

    * Edge
    * Firefox
    * Opera
 the main missing one is Safari.
+Apple has now joing the AOM group, and we are starting to see AV1 hardware support in their latest hardware, but currently safari does still not support it.

+Outside of the web browser, AV1 support is pretty much limited to ffmpeg and VLC.

 AV1 is supported by mp4 and webm containers, no support exists for mov.